Dyadic representation theorem using smooth wavelets with compact support: The dyadic representation theorem for smooth compactly supported wavelets

-Here is our main result: \begin{theorem} Let $T$ be a bounded Calder\'on--Zygmund operator with a kernel satisfying (\ref{eq:high. ord. st. estim.}) and suppose that $T,T^*:\mathcal{P}_s\rightarrow\mathcal{P}_s$, where $\mathcal{P}_s$ is the space of polynomials of degree less than $s$.
+Here is our main result: \begin{theorem} Let $T$ be a bounded Calder\'on--Zygmund operator with a kernel satisfying (\ref{eq:high. ord. st. estim.}) and suppose that both $T$ and $T^*$ map $\mathcal{P}_s$ into itself, in the sense defined above.
 Moreover, let the wavelet $\psi_I$ satisfy the regularity and cancellation property for $u=s$ and $v=s-1$, respectively.
 Then for any given $\epsilon>0$, $T$ has an expansion, say for $f,g\in C^1_c(\R^d)$,